 Heater-cooler devices are used during cardiothoracic surgeries, as well as other medical and surgical procedures, to warm or cool a patient to optimize medical care and improve patient outcomes.
-Heater-cooler devices include water tanks that provide temperature-controlled water to external heat exchangers or warming/cooling blankets through closed circuits.
+Heater-cooler devices include tanks that provide temperature-controlled fluid (usally water) to external heat exchangers or warming/cooling blankets through closed circuits.

-Although the water in the circuits does not come into direct contact with the patient, there is the potential for contaminated water to enter other parts of the device or transmit bacteria through the air (aerosolize) through the device's exhaust vent, and/or other unsealed openings, into the environment and to the patient.
+Although the fluid in the circuits does not come into direct contact with the patient, there is the potential for contaminated fluid to enter other parts of the device or transmit bacteria through the air (aerosolize) through the device's exhaust vent, or other unsealed openings, into the environment and to the patient.

 On this page:

-- The FDA’s Analyses of Heater-Cooler Devices and Nontuberculous Mycobacteria (NTM) Infections
+- The FDA’s Analyses of Water-Based Heater-Cooler Devices and Nontuberculous Mycobacteria (NTM) Infections

 - Potential Root Causes of Contamination